magento/knowledge-base/src/Troubleshooting/General/environment-redeployment-failed-or-mysql-server-gone-away.md

 ---
 title: Environment redeployment failed or MySQL server gone away
-labels: Magento Commerce Cloud,Magento Commerce,deployment,troubleshooting,mysql
+labels: Magento Commerce,Magento Commerce Cloud,deployment,mysql,troubleshooting
 ---

 This article provides a solution for Magento Commerce and Cloud issues, where the outage of space allocated for MySQL causes stuck deployment or database connection errors.